-Southwest Ghost Town Soup Recipe
+Southwest Ghost Town Soup

 This squash soup is nicely flavored and tastes wonderful on cool October days.
 The combination of chili powder, cumin and cayenne pepper gives it just enough kick.
 You can make different kinds of spooky Halloween images with the sour cream! —Taste of Home Test Kitchen